Code-Institute-Submissions/MLS-Project-1-Adventure-Tours/README.md

 "As a  tourist l want to see the the activities offered on a certain tour"

 #### Future Technology
-Users will be able to post their videos on the site
+Tourist will be able to post their videos on the site

-Users will be able to post their rating
+Tourist will be able to post their rating

+A map of the cmaping sites will be added

-Users will be able to search for the type of tour they want based on their budget
+Tourist will be able to search for the type of tour they want based on their budget

-Sites with higher rating will be recommended automatically when ever a user visits the home page
+Sites with higher rating will be recommended automatically when ever a tourist visits the home page

 ## Technologies Used